 Interdisciplinary and scientific databases concerning biology and life sciences may provide relevant information for scholarship concerning biodiversity law and policy.
 A full listing of life science databases to which Arizona State University subscribes is available at this link.

-Academic Search Premiere (available on campus or remotely through ASURITE)
+Academic Search Ultimate (available on campus or remotely through ASURITE)

 This multidisciplinary database includes scholarly and popular articles in topics related to biodiversity, including general science and the humanities.

 CAB Abstracts Archive (available on campus or remotely through ASURITE)

 Historical materials concerning topics such as forestry and natural resource conservation.